madeleineudell/LowRankModels.jl/README.md

 `X₀` and `Y₀` are initialization matrices that represent a starting guess for the optimization.

-Losses and regularizers must be of mutable struct `Loss` and `Regularizer`, respectively, and may be chosen from a list of supported losses and regularizers, which include
+Losses and regularizers must be of type `Loss` and `Regularizer`, respectively, and may be chosen from a list of supported losses and regularizers, which include

 Losses: